TheCloudBricklayer/tengen-tetris/README.md

 6. Open a web browser and connect to `localhost:8080`.
 If you can see a page, everything has worked fine.
 7. Find out the IP address of your box by running `ip a`, and, from another computer within the same network, connect to `<ip>:8080`.

-## How to run it on a virtual environment
+## How to run it using virtual environment
 If you want to run this on a virtual environment, you can do so by following these steps:

 1. Install `virtualenv` using the following command: